floodfx/liveviewjs/apps/liveviewjs.com/docs/01-overview/introduction.md

 - This page was first rendered as plain HTML (not a bundle of JS)
 - The client is automatically connected to a server via a websocket
 - The click events are automatically shipped to the server
 - The server then runs the business logic to update the state
-- Using the new state, the server then renders a new view and calculates any diffs
+- The server automatically calculates the minimal diffs and sends them to the client
-- Those diffs are shipped back to the client, where they are automatically applied
+- The client automatically applies the diffs to the DOM

 Pretty cool eh?
 We think so too!
 While this counter LiveView isn't particularly useful, it gives you a quick intro to how LiveViews work and what they look like both as code and in the browser.

-We've got a lot more to show you about **LiveViewJS** including: built-in real-time / multi-player support, built-in form validation with changesets, built-in file uploads with image previews and drag and drop support, and more!
+We've got a lot more to show you about **LiveViewJS** including some amazing features built-in the framework like:

+ * real-time / multi-player support
+ * simple, powerfil form validation with changesets
+ * file uploads with image previews and drag and drop support, and more!

-But first, a bit more about LiveViews...
+If you want more detail on LiveViews and how awesome they are feel free to keep reading.
+If you want to jump right in, check out the [Quick Start](../02-quick-starts/get-liveviewjs-repo.md) guide.

 ## LiveView is already proven technology